keluskarsamrudhi/TelecomChurn/README.md

 *   F1 score on Train Set: 0.65
 *   F1 score on Train Set: 0.59

+### Files in this repository:
-### TelecomChurnCaseStudy.ipynb - Modeling Notebook
+* TelecomChurnCaseStudy.ipynb - Modeling Notebook